-One of our licensees, Cisco Systems, Inc. and Cisco-Linksys, LLC (collectively, "Cisco"), accounted for 87% of our revenue for the year ended December 31, 2010.
+One of our licensees, Cisco Systems, Inc. and Cisco-Linksys, LLC (collectively, "Cisco"), accounted for 87% of our revenue for the year ended December 31, 2011 and 79% of our revenue for the year ended December 31, 2010.
 It is anticipated that a few licensees will continue to constitute a significant portion of our revenue for the foreseeable future.
 To the extent such sales of PoE products by our significant licensees are adversely affected our revenues will be significantly impacted.